William James Beal: Research at the Michigan Agricultural College

-After briefly serving as professor of botany at the University of Chicago in 1868-70, Beal went on to Michigan Agricultural College (MAC, now Michigan State University), where he was a professor of botany (1871-1910), and curator of the museum (1882-1903).
-While at MAC, he arranged for Liberty Hyde Bailey to work as an assistant to Asa Gray at Harvard University for two years during 1883-1884.
-He also served as director of the state Forestry Commission (1889-1892).
+After briefly serving as professor of botany at the University of Chicago in 1868–70, Beal went on to Michigan Agricultural College (MAC, now Michigan State University), where he was professor of botany (1871–1910) and curator of the botanical museum (1882–1905).
+During his tenure he also served as professor of horticulture (1872–1882) and professor of forestry (1882–1902).
+While at MAC, he arranged for Liberty Hyde Bailey to work as an assistant to Asa Gray at Harvard University for two years during 1883–1884.
+He also served as co-director of the state Forestry Commission (1889–1892).
 He was a key leader of the experimental movement of agricultural botany at the college.

 His research at the MAC involved using cross-fertilization to increase the yield from 8 rowed Indian corn to 24 rowed hybrid corn.
 His contributions planted him as “one of the pioneers in the development of hybrid corn” in the late 19th century.
 Using his techniques, Beal was able to produce crops that bloomed earlier, were hardier, had more vigor, and had “better qualities” than traditionally grown varieties.
 He began conducting these experiments in 1878.
 He also conducted the first turfgrass experiments at the college in 1880.

 Beal first visited the Michigan Agricultural College in 1870.
 He was to teach a botany class during the summer.
 At that time, Lansing had a population of 1,541 residents and the addition of a new hall on campus allowed the college to accept 150 students, up from the previous 82 student accommodation.
 He described the college as “young, poor, and small”.
 Due to a lack of faculty, Beal taught a wide range of subjects.
 In addition to teaching his passion of botany, he also taught English, history, and civil engineering.
 His successor at the Michigan Agricultural College, P.G.
 Holden, is quoted as praising Beal’s work by saying “From his original experiment has come to the Twentieth Century Miracle - hybrid corn.”

 Beal founded MSU's W. J. Beal Botanical Garden in 1877, making it the oldest continuously operated botanical garden in the United States.

 Beal's work was inspired by many influential scientists of the late 19th century.
 He arrived at Harvard to complete an undergraduate degree 3 years after Charles Darwin published The Origin of Species.
 Emerson, Lowell, and Holmes were writing and lecturing, and Thoreau was still alive.
 Beal heard them all as a young student from Michigan.
 Groundbreaking research by Darwin and the writings of Emerson, Lowell, Holmes, and Thoreau were probably inspirations to a young Beal as he transitioned from studying at Harvard to conducting his research at the Michigan Agricultural College.
 Darwin’s research on inheritance especially seems to have influenced Beal’s development of hybrid corn.

 In 1887, he and Professor Rolla C. Carpenter created "Collegeville", the first neighborhood in what later became East Lansing.